 - Construction industry officers who own more than 10 percent of the corporate stock

 - Casual employees who work at irregular intervals

 - Household domestic service employees

 - Employees of family members dwelling in the same household

 - Real estate brokers and salespeople working solely on commission

 - Employees covered under Federal Workers' Compensation Laws

-Anyone trying to obtain a workers' compensation exemption must go through his or her state's screening process.
-In most cases this involves filling out a form that asks for information on the employee and the company.
+Anyone trying to obtain a workers' compensation exemption must go through their state's screening process.
+In most cases, this involves filling out a form that asks for information on the employee and the company.
 The state typically requires proof of up-to-date business licenses, proof of ownership, and contact information on the company's workers' compensation insurance carrier.
 The form and required documents are then filed with the nearest workers' compensation district office.